Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Can I work remotely for foreign clients while in Laos?

-The LA-B2 does not explicitly authorise work for overseas clients.
-Tax obligations are a separate matter — under Lao tax law, foreigners staying more than 183 days who receive remuneration from abroad are obligated to pay personal income tax.
-Do not assume any exemption.
-Seek qualified local tax advice.
+The LA-B2 does not explicitly authorise paid work for overseas clients.
+Tax is a separate question.
+Under Lao law, foreigners who stay more than 183 days and receive pay from abroad are subject to Lao personal income tax.
+Do not assume an exemption.
+Get qualified local tax advice.

 Q